 Paperback cover file dimensions

-A paperback cover file includes the back cover, spine, front cover, and full bleed on the top, bottom, and outer left/right edges.
+A paperback cover file includes the back cover, spine, front cover, and full bleed on the top, bottom, and outer left and right edges.

 Total width = (trim width x 2) + spine width + (0.125 inch x 2)